tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 6. Now you can try the Tiralabra chess bot.

-    a) You can replace "PLEASE DON'T INSERT TOKEN HERE" in the App.java file with your personal API access token and risk that you accidently push it to GitHub or
+    a) (Not recommended) You can replace "PLEASE DON'T INSERT TOKEN HERE" in the App.java file with your personal API access token and risk that you accidently push it to GitHub or

-    b) you can pass token as a parameter or
+    b) you can pass token as a commandline parameter or

+    c) you can supply the token via the LICHESS_TOKEN environment variable or

-    c) you can create "token.txt" file to resources-directory (it's in src/main).
+    d) you can create "token.txt" file to resources-directory (it's in src/main).
 It won't go to GitHub because it's in *.gitignore*.

-**Note** Token given as a parameter overrides any token in token.txt file.
+**Note** Token given as a parameter or through an environment variable overrides any token in token.txt file.

 7. One possible way to use the bot: after login, select “PLAY WITH THE COMPUTER” at https<span></span>://lichess.org/.
 Then choose which pieces you want to play.
 Finally, at the command line, type *./gradlew build*,